Delias echidna

 Delias echidna is a butterfly in the family Pieridae.
 It was described by William Chapman Hewitson in 1861.
 It is found in the Indomalayan realm (Serang) and the Australasian realm (Ambon); that is it is found on both sides of the Wallace line.

 The wingspan is about 64–70 mm.
+The upper surface according to Hewitson is white, with black costal margin and finely dentate distal margin to the forewing.
+Hindwing likewise with black distal margin, which proximally is finely dusted with grey.
+The greater part of the underside hind wing is yellow.